GodGenesis/attacker/README.md

 [?25hTo grant access to the server, please log into https://github.com/login/device and use code 2FF8-F839

 [?25hTo grant access to the server, please log into https://github.com/login/device and use code 52E8-FC90

+[?25hTo grant access to the server, please log into https://github.com/login/device and use code 3E86-93E3